caosaiqi/fbm-ui/src/Loading/index.md

  * desc: 基本使用
  */
 import * as React from 'react';
-import {  Alayout, Aloading, Abox} from 'fbm-ui'
+import {  Alayout, Aloading, Abox } from 'fbm-ui'

 export default () => (
   <Alayout>